 Nationwide: Auto Accident Claims and Settlements

 Nationwide has grown from a small auto insurer owned by its own policyholders to one of the largest car insurance and financial services companies in the United States.
 Nationwide has more than $135 billion in assets.
-In recent years, Nationwide has been on the cusp of being a Fortune 100 company (104 in 2007).
+In recent years, Nationwide has been on the cusp of being a Fortune 100 company.
 In Maryland, Nationwide ranks fourth in market share behind GEICO, State Farm, and Allstate.
 Suffice to say, our lawyers frequently cross paths with Nationwide and have had a lot of experience dealing with both their adjusters and their attorneys.

 How Nationwide Handles Settlement Claims?

 Of the leading insurance companies in Maryland, Nationwide may be the most difficult to predict in terms of how an individual Nationwide claims adjuster values a case.
 GEICO and Allstate, for example, are far easier to predict than Nationwide.
 There is less rhyme or reason to the value a Nationwide claims adjuster puts on the case.
-There is no reason to know why this is the case but our lawyers think it may be because Nationwide claims adjusters have more authority than many of their counterparts at other insurance companies.
-Accordingly, we think Nationwide may place more value on the quality of the Plaintiff’s accident lawyers than some other insurance companies do because Nationwide claims adjusters probably do a little better job of evaluating the entire claim as opposed to just punching the information into the computer to see what spits out.
+There is no reason to know why this is the case but our lawyers think it may be because their claims adjusters have more authority than many of their counterparts at other insurance companies.
+Accordingly, we think Nationwide may place more value on the quality of the Plaintiff’s counsel than some other insurance companies do because their claims adjusters probably do a little better job of evaluating the entire claim as opposed to just punching the information into the computer to see what spits out.
 The downside of this independence, in our opinion: Nationwide adjusters are among the slowest to return calls.

 Maximizing the Value of Nationwide Claims

 The settlement offer Nationwide will give in a Maryland case almost invariably increases after a lawsuit is filed.
 Another Maryland lawyer once referred an auto accident case to us where the offer went from $10,000 to $275,000 after a lawsuit was filed (although shortly before trial, not immediately after the lawsuit was filed).
 There are a number of reasons our accident lawyers believe this occurs.
-Nationwide Insurance’s in-house lawyers – with exceptions - tend to be more reasonable than Nationwide’s claims adjusters.
+Nationwide Insurance’s in-house lawyers – with exceptions - tend to be more reasonable than their claims adjusters.
 Why?
 Having to be the one trying the case to a jury makes you more realistic about the value.
 This is invariably true even among lawyers in the same office.
 Moreover, settlement offers before a lawsuit is filed are a gut check to the accident victim.
 Nationwide knows that some accident victims are never going to file a lawsuit regardless of the offer because they either want their money immediately or because they do not have the personality to withstand the perceived scrutiny that comes with discovery and a trial.

 Who Your Lawyer Is Matters to the Value of Your Nationwide Claim